-\textbf{\lettersection{Introduction}} Carbon-oxygen white dwarfs (WDs) with masses of $\lesssim 1.2 \,M_{\odot}$ and high accretion rates are prone to carbon deflagration, leading to a Type Ia supernova that leaves no remnant~\cite{2007MNRAS.380..933Y,2009ApJ...692..324S,2009ApJ...705..693S,2013ApJ...776...97M}.
-In contrast, oxygen-neon WDs with masses of $\gtrsim 1.2 \,M_{\odot}$ and slower accretion rates can continue accreting material until they reach the Chandrasekhar limit around $1.44\,M_{\odot}$~\cite{1931ApJ....74...81C}.
-This triggers a gravitational collapse, followed by a core bounce, resulting in the formation of a proto-neutron star (PNS) remnant--a phenomenon known as accretion-induced collapse (AIC)~\cite{1991ApJ...367L..19N}.
+White dwarfs (WDs) are compact stellar remnants supported by electron degeneracy pressure.
+The outcome of an accreting WD is determined by its chemical composition, initial mass, and accretion rate.
+Carbon-oxygen WDs with masses of $\lesssim 1.2 \,M_{\odot}$ and high accretion rates are prone to carbon deflagration, leading to a type Ia supernova that leaves no remnant~\cite{2007MNRAS.380..933Y,2009ApJ...692..324S,2009ApJ...705..693S,2013ApJ...776...97M}.
+In contrast, oxygen-neon WDs with masses of $\gtrsim 1.2 \,M_{\odot}$ and slower accretion rates can continue to gain mass until they reach the Chandrasekhar limit beyond $1.44\,M_{\odot}$~\cite{1931ApJ....74...81C}.
+This triggers a gravitational collapse due to electron capture, followed by a core bounce, resulting in the formation of a protoneutron star (PNS) remnant--a phenomenon known as accretion-induced collapse (AIC) and the resulting explosion, known as an electron-capture supernova (SN) ~\cite{1991ApJ...367L..19N,Yoon:2005cz}.